khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 <br>

 ## w5 audio-visual and other productivity tools
+- please log in to your computers and visit the CS220 GitHub page
+- while I setup the system, please remind yourself of your [Covid19 related responsibilities](assets/doc/covid-reminder.md)

 ### discuss progress
 - would you like to present your progress to your class?
 - do you have any questions regarding your assignment?